ambrusza/xG-based-unexpected-wins---with-InStat-data-/README.md

 ### Goal, or what are we interested in?

-how common is it for a team with a lower xG value to win a match in NB1?
+how common is it for a team with a lower xG value to win a match in Hungarian NB1?

 Process: